gilzow/ezsql/readme.txt

 * First version uploaded to WordPress.

 == Upgrade Notice ==

+= 1.1.09.02 =
+Fixed auto sort links and removed them from showing on finished reports.

 = 1.2.04.06 =
 Added shortcode support so you can put your reports onto Pages and Posts.